cjdbarlow/bedside-notebook/anaesthesia/regional/epidural.md

     * If sitting, ensure:
         * Flat, level mattress
         Commonly bed is not level or mother may be sitting on the division in the mattress.
+            * If possible (e.g. operating table), bed can be tilted (slightly) so that the pelvis rocks forward, and the patient must bring their centre of gravity forwards to avoid toppling backwards off the bed
+            This increases lumbar kyphosis.
         * Feet flat on a stool
         * As far back on the bed as possible
         Patients back should be closest to you, with their calves touching the side of the bed.